mitchpaulus/neobem/doc/design_goals.md

   All users should be able to use tool regardless of OS.
 The Windows, Mac, and Linux experience should be first class.

+- Once initial stability is reached, backwards compatibility should be taken *extremely* seriously.

+  Projects in building construction last *years* and the buildings themselves last *decades*.
+You should expect to be able to run your simulation model years later and it should still work.

+- Installation and getting started should feel easy.
+The same should be for the uninstall process.

+  There should be efforts taken to make sure new users can get up and running quickly.
+This means offering convenient methods of installation - This may include:

+    - Different flavors of package managers for Linux
+    - Windows Store
+    - `scoop`, `chocolately`, and the new Windows Package Manager `winget`
+    - Standalone `.exe` installers
+    - `brew` for MacOS
+    - Documentation on building from source

+  It may be difficult for me to accomplish this goal by myself, may reach out to others for help!

 - High quality documentation.

   Building energy modeling professionals shouldn't have to also be